dmidlo/Get-DataHash/README.md

 This avoids **re-processing the same data**, improving efficiency.

 ---
-Gotcha!
-Let’s swap out the **circular reference** example for something way cooler—something **practical, unique, and shows off `DataHash`’s real-world power**.

-How about **tamper detection in PowerShell scripts**?
-We can **hash a script’s content**, store the digest, and later verify if it has been altered—perfect for security monitoring, CI/CD pipelines, or compliance.

----

 ### **🛡️ Detecting Script Tampering & Unauthorized Changes**
 PowerShell scripts control **critical automation, deployments, and security tasks**.
 But what if someone **modifies a script**—intentionally or accidentally?